-Prepares the student for basic chairside assisting and general procedures.
-Application of essential skills in seating and dismissing patients, ergonomics, instrument transfers, oral evacuation, taking and recording vital signs, and infection control are taught and practiced in a dental laboratory setting.
+This course prepares the student for basic chairside assisting and general procedures.
+Application of essential skills in seating and dismissing patients, ergonomics, taking and recording vital signs, and infection control are taught and practiced in a dental laboratory setting.
 Required: Admission into the Dental Assistant program.
-Corequisite: DA-104
+Corequisites: DA-104